faenrandir/a_careful_examination/documents/falsehoods_contradictions_and_silliness/transparency_in_the_modern_church.md

 I received valuable feedback on a first draft of this document from the Mormon Historians facebook group, especially Anthony D. Miller, Jonathon Ellis, Ryan Larsen, Mary Ann Clements, Brian Hanson, Christian Anderson, James Davenport, Joe Geisner, and Robin Jensen.

+[^motivations_overlap]: Each of these motivations is not necessarily fully distinct from the others, and a given incident may invoke multiple motivations.

+[^sacrificing_transparency]: It is well established in the social science literature that perceived existential threats modulate hawkish or dovish stances (but sometimes [in nuanced ways](https://www.frontiersin.org/articles/10.3389/fpsyg.2016.01877/full)).
+I take it as self-evident that hawkish stances tend to less information sharing (transparency) than dovish stances.
+For instance, in wartime generals do not broadcast their army's weaknesses to the opposition but in peacetime an organization may be more inclined to transparency about its weaknesses with the hope that others will use that information for the betterment of everyone and not to take advantage of it to destroy the organization.

+    The LDS Church also has some [innate totalistic tendencies]({{ "/three-fold-nature-lds-church-corporate-totalistic-individual-growth/" | relative_url }}).
+For instance, totalistic groups tend to polarize individuals into in/out-groups (consider [how those who leave are characterized](https://faenrandir.github.io/a_careful_examination/how-those-who-leave-are-viewed/)), often perceive as [emanating from Satan](https://www.youtube.com/watch?v=e4mH-2W5nbg), and have a strong sense of devotion to a sacred and all-imporant cause.
+All of these would seem to diminish an emphasis on transparency, especially of perceived weaknesses.

 [^bush]: Lester Bush's research has been reported to have [catalyzed internal discussions among LDS leadership](https://en.wikipedia.org/w/index.php?title=Black_people_and_Mormonism&oldid=972699940#End_of_the_temple_and_priesthood_ban) that would pave the way for overturning the Priesthood/Temple ban.

 [^models]: So many choices in our lives hinge upon which model we subscribe to, and which model we subscribe to is directly influenced by the data we have at our disposal by which to evaluate the strength of competing models.
+For instance, the 1832 first vision account *can* be viewed as indicative of an evolving theology of God's nature, and the case for an evolving theology is probably weaker without the account.

 [^modern]: I am aware of probably just as many examples of the early LDS Church failing to be transparent as the modern Church, but this document is focused on the modern Church.

 [^montez]: My point in citing Shannon Montez's masters thesis is to demonstrate that LDS leadership have known about potentially troubling issues with Book of Mormon historicity for a long time.
 Montez concludes that B.H.
 Roberts probably did not believe in the historicity of the Book of Mormon towards the end of his life, but it is not clear if she grappled with the [data suggesting that Roberts may indeed have believed in a historical Book of Mormon](https://www.plonialmonimormon.com/2020/08/b-h-roberts-and-the-book-of-mormon-exhumation-and-reburial.html).
 I personally think it's difficult to decide the state of Roberts's belief at the end of his life.
 At the very least, these issues seemed a challenge to him.

 [^dishonesty]: To be able to demonstrate dishonesty, a person typically needs to establish who knew what and when, and even then a case to establish motivation may merely be suggestive.

+[^self_determination]: Transparency allows individuals to make choices for their lives with all the relevant data in hand.
+For instance, in the late 1830s and 1840s thousands of recent LDS converts left their homes to immigrate to the U.S., but they did so under the assumption that the group was not practicing polygamy (based on [copious denials of the practice](https://faenrandir.github.io/a_careful_examination/joseph-smith-polygamy-denials/)).
+Arguably, many would not have made the journey had they known the early Saints were engaging in non-traditional marriage arrangements.